The Classical to Jazz Piano Mastery Program

 for Jazz Piano Mentorship

-He already had an expert understanding of jazz and razor sharp ears, but when he switched his focus to piano, incorporating it into his daily practice for the last 5 years, he struggled to translate everything to the instrument.
+He already had an understanding of jazz and sharp ears, but when he switched his focus to piano incorporating it into his daily practice for the last 5 years, he struggled to translate everything.

-Here’s how my mentorship program helped him break through:
+Here’s how my program helped him break through:

 "My actual understanding of the inner workings of piano, and how best to apply concepts I already knew, were severely lacking.